getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 Please read over the code in the `base.html.twig` file to try to understand what is going on.
 There are several key things to note:

 1. The `{% block head %}{% endblock head %}` syntax defines an area in the base Twig template.
-Note the use of `head` in the `{% endblock head %}` tag is not required, but is used here for readability.
+Note that the use of `head` in the `{% endblock head %}` tag is not required, but is used here for readability.

 2. An `if` statement is used to test if there is a meta **description** set in the page headers, if not, the template should render using the default `site.description` as defined in the `user/config/site.yaml` file.